Best Enrichment for African Grey Parrot

 Physical Exercise Recommendations for African Grey Parrot

 Physical activity for African Grey Parrot should reflect their moderate exercise needs and Medium-Large (12-14 inches, 400-650 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For African Grey Parrot, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue to watch for: heavy breathing, slower pace, resistance to continuing, lying down mid-activity.
 African Grey Parrot birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young African Grey Parrot birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior African Grey Parrot benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for African Grey Parrot